 “We use state-of-the-art technology to make it as real as possible,” said Liu.
 “We want our students and our research to be as applicable as can be.”

-The main room features a cinema-size screen with a computerized look at a power grid, complete with control stations.
+The control room features a cinema-size screen with a computerized look at a power grid, complete with control stations representing different operator locations across the grid.

 The setup allows faculty and students to run simulated problems on the grid, developing responses to problems before they occur in the real world.